nerikhman/cusend/cusend/future/README.md

-This directory contains functionality related to futures, which are objects that represent the eventual completion of a computation at some point in the *future*.
+This directory collects functionality related to futures, which are objects that represent the eventual completion of a computation at some point in the *future*.

 Promises are objects that represents an intention or *promise* to execute a computation.